stefandesouza/PNLA/README.md

-#Stefan's PCG implementation - Practical Course on Parallel Numerical Methods 20/21
+#PCG implementation - Practical Course on Parallel Numerical Methods 20/21

 Provides sequential and parallel implementations of the PCG algorithm